-- A party to a dispute may refer the dispute in writing to the General (a) Secretary. - The party who refers a dispute to the Council must satisfy the General (b) Secretary that a copy of the referral has been served on all the other parties to the dispute. - If the parties to a dispute have agreed on an arbitrator or arbitrators, the General Secretary must appoint the person or persons agreed upon.
+- (a) Subject to clause 16(2)(b), a party to a dispute, as contemplated in clauses 15 (1)(b) and 15 (3), may refer the dispute, in writing, on the appropriate forms as prescribed by Council, to the General Secretary for arbitration of that dispute. - (b) The referral must be made within 45 days of becoming aware of the dispute. - (c) The party who refers a dispute to the Council must satisfy the General Secretary that a copy of the referral has been served on all the other parties to the dispute. - (d) If the parties to a dispute have agreed on an arbitrator or arbitrators, the General Secretary must appoint the person or persons agreed upon.

 The onus for reaching an agreement about who is to be the arbitrator rests with the parties.
-Upon an application by a party the General Secretary may appoint more than one arbitrator provided that the nature of the issue in dispute and/or the financial implications of the dispute justifies this.
+Upon an application by a party the General Secretary may appoint more than one arbitrator, provided that the nature of the issue in dispute and/or the financial implications of the dispute justifies this.